 Additionally, other dental issues may need to be addressed before you can be fitted with your Invisalign retainer.
 Cavities must be filled.
 Any root canals must be completed.
 And all gum disease treatments must be performed appropriately.
 If teeth need pulling to allow for better alignment, you need to have that done first and wait for your mouth to heal before proceeding with Invisalign braces.

-Before being fitted with Invisalign attachments, your trained, experienced dentist reviews your x-rays, takes a thorough history and performs an extensive examination of your teeth.
+Before being fitted with Invisalign attachments, your Brooklyn, New York dental specialist reviews your x-rays, takes a thorough history and performs an extensive examination of your teeth.
 An Invisalign teen procedure may require talking to parents to learn about teeth problems that may have occurred in the family’s past.
 To complete the assessment, you may need 3D x-rays or a mold made of your teeth.

 You’ll return in a few weeks to get your first fitting with your Invisalign braces.
 They look like molded trays that slide on top of your teeth.
 The custom-made devices are clear plastic that’s BPA-free and pliable so they move smoothly with your jaw.